Massachusetts 2023 Contest Rules

 - Eligible fire departments from each of the top three winning towns in the statewide contest may receive grants in the amount of $2,500, $1,500 and 1,000 to be used for any equipment, materials, education, research and prevention efforts relative to fire prevention/education initiative.
 Eligibility requirements apply.
 In order to receive this grant, Fire Department whose town has a 1st , 2nd or 3rd place winning poster in the STATEWIDE contest, should have been active in and helped to promote the contest.

 - Contest results will be emailed to all school and fire department contacts listed on the Submission Form.
-Contest results will also be on our website on or about June 1, 2021.
+Contest results will also be on our website about June 2023.